hpatoio/DeployBundle/README.md

 * the value for the key `rsync-options` if specified it in `config.yml` for the target environment
 * the value of the command line option `--rsync-options`

-### Force vendor syncronization | New in version 1.3
-Now you can force vendor dir syncronization simply adding `--force-vendor` when running the command. (see later for an example)

 ### Rsync Exclude
-Create a `rsync_exclude.txt` file under `app/config` to exclude files from deploy.
-If you need a starting template you can get one [here](http://bit.ly/rsehdbsf2)
+Create a `rsync_exclude.txt` file under `app/config` to exclude files from deploy. [here](http://bit.ly/rsehdbsf2) a good starting point.

+You can also create a per-environment rsync_exclude.
+Just create a file in `app/config` with name `rsync_exclude_{env}.txt`.
+For more details you can read here #3 and here #7

+## Force vendor syncronization | New in version 1.3
+Usually `vendor` dir is excluded from rsync.
+If you need tou sync it you can add `--force-vendor`. (see later for an example)

 ## Use
 Deployment is easy:
 ```shell